-I baked these donuts and then invited the girls over to taste.
+I baked these apple cider donuts and then invited the girls over to taste.
 The verdict: We gotta spread the word.

 This might be strange, but I prefer baked donuts to fried ones.
 It kind of defeats the whole Chanukah connection thing, but that’s just the way it is.
 And when I came across this recipe for baked apple cider donuts on the Katie Bird Bakes blog, I knew I had to try it.
 Apple cider, cinnamon – what’s not to love in this donut?!